-In some countries, e-cigarettes are used to help people give up smoking.
-There is no evidence that they work for this.
-If you want to give up smoking, call Quitline on 13 7848 or visit the website here.
+In some countries, e-cigarettes are used to help people give up smoking, though they are not currently recommended for this purpose in Australia.
+If you want to give up smoking, call Quitline on 13 7848.

 Read more about the Cancer Council's position on e-cigarettes.

 What is an e-cigarette?

 An e-cigarette uses a battery to heat a solution containing nicotine and other chemicals, and sometimes flavourings.
 This creates a vapour that users inhale.